readline/btb/README.md

 A small tool for soring a table.

 The table could have a header line or not, but first column in a line must be a row title.
+In this version, first column must be row title, and other values in the row must be int or float.

 ```
 Usage: sortCols.py [options]